-The following is a list of charged you may have to pay under certain circumstances in addition to your electric bill.
+The following is a list of charges you may have to pay under certain circumstances in addition to your electric bill.

+aution to your cicculc bill.

 Membership Fee \$25.00

 Deposit from Applicant \$180.00

 Deposit from Landlord \$180.00

 Returned Check Fee \$15.00

 Meter Test Fee \$25.00

 Collection Fee \$40.00

 Connect/Reconnect Fee \$50.00

-Construction Trip Charge \$75.00
+Construction Trip Charge 1 \$75.00

 Meter Tampering Investigation Charge \$125.00

-Staking Trip Charge \$50.00
+Staking Trip Charge 2 \$50.00

-(1) The Cooperative will assess this fee only if work cannot be performed.
-(2) The Cooperative will charge a fee of \$50.00 if Cooperative personnel perform more than 2 trips to a location when a new service or upgrade is requested.
+1. The Cooperative will assess this fee only if work cannot be performed.

+2. The Cooperative will charge a fee of \$50.00 if Cooperative personnel perform more than two trips to a location when a new service or upgrade is requested.

-An explanation of these charges can be found in the "Summary of Rights and Obligations".
+An explanation of these charges can be found in "Rights and Obligations."
 Additional deposits may apply.
 Sales taxes are added to these charges.